Google Scholar / Github / Resume

 - (2020) Dr. HaiPing and Jianmei Jin Fellowship in Physics

-- (2018) Youth Philanthropist of the Year, National Philanthropy Day Committee of the Central Coast
+- (2018) Youth Philanthropist of the Year, National Philanthropy Day Committee

 - (2018) R. Bruce Lindsay Prize for Excellence in Physics